HCTM 310 Essentials of Healthcare Informatics • 5 Cr.

 After completing this class, students should be able to:

-- Analyze and defend general functions, purposes and benefits of health information systems in various healthcare settings.
+- Articulate the general functions, purposes and benefits of health information systems in various healthcare settings